delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 - **Turbo Call Options:** Turbo call options increase in value when price of the underlying goes up.
 You should buy Turbo calls when you are bullish on the underlying asset.

-- **Turbo Put Options:** Turbo put options increase in value when price of the underluing goes down.
+- **Turbo Put Options:** Turbo put options increase in value when price of the underlying goes down.
 You should buy Turbo puts when you are bearish on the underlying asset.

 ## Mechanics of Turbo Options